-The justification for requiring obligations in respect of open space, sport and recreation, which is taken to include Public Open Space, (including municipal Parks), Children's Play and Playing Fields, Natural and Semi-Natural Green Space is set out in Circular 05/2005 (Paras B15,B18 and B20), paragraphs 23 and 33 of PPG17 'Planning for Open Space, Sport and Recreation' (2002) and Polices CSP3, ENV2 and ENV6 of the Black Country Core Strategy.

-Core Strategy Policy ENV2 'Urban Design' encourages good design and the requirement for developers to show that their development proposals have sought to provide buildings and spaces that are attractive, functional, safe, accessible, sustainable and inclusive for all.
-The layout and the proposals integration into the local environment and its contribution to open space, sport and recreation is therefore a critical part of this.

-Core Strategy Policy ENV6 'Open Space, Sport and Recreation' encourages development that would increase the overall value of the open space, sport and recreation network.
-The provision of high quality open space to serve new residential developments and the improvement of existing open spaces is critical to the overall aims of urban renaissance and environmental transformation across the Black Country.

-The Council's Open Space, Sport and Recreation Provision SPD (June 2007) provides supporting guidance to assist developers in understanding the Council's requirements, particularly in relation to standards and consideration to be given in relation to on-site provision.
+- 3.4.23 The justification for requiring obligations in respect of open space, sport and recreation, which is taken to include Public Open Space, (including municipal Parks), Children's Play and Playing Fields, Natural and Semi-Natural Green Space is set out in Circular 05/2005 (Paras B15,B18 and B20), paragraphs 23 and 33 of PPG17 'Planning for Open Space, Sport and Recreation' (2002) and Polices CSP3, ENV2 and ENV6 of the Black Country Core Strategy. - 3.4.24 Core Strategy Policy ENV2 'Urban Design' encourages good design and the requirement for developers to show that their development proposals have sought to provide buildings and spaces that are attractive, functional, safe, accessible, sustainable and inclusive for all.
+The layout and the proposals integration into the local environment and its contribution to open space, sport and recreation is therefore a critical part of this. - 3.4.25 Core Strategy Policy ENV6 'Open Space, Sport and Recreation' encourages development that would increase the overall value of the open space, sport and recreation network.
+The provision of high quality open space to serve new residential developments and the improvement of existing open spaces is critical to the overall aims of urban renaissance and environmental transformation across the Black Country. - 3.4.26 The Council's Open Space, Sport and Recreation Provision SPD (June 2007) provides supporting guidance to assist developers in understanding the Council's requirements, particularly in relation to standards and consideration to be given in relation to on-site provision.
 Some elements of the SPD have, however, now been superseded by the Black Country Core Strategy and this Planning Obligations SPD.
+For further advise please contact the council's planning policy team.

-All new developments which results in a net increase in the number of dwellings will require an Open Space, Sport and Recreation obligation, either via on off-site financial contribution or on-site amenity public open space provision.
+3.4.27 All new developments which results in a net increase of 5 or more dwellings will require an Open Space, Sport and Recreation obligation, either via on off-site financial contribution or on-site amenity public open space provision.
 In some instances it may be appropriate for a part on-site provision and part off-site financial obligation to be provided by the developer.